 As a final note, a backpacker insurance policy will not usually protect you if you are travelling to a country that the Foreign and Commonwealth Office deems unsafe.
 If you are unsure, check the FCO website.

-We know that backpackers tend to be a little more adventurous than most holidaymakers, so if you are planning on partaking in potentially dangerous sports such as bungee jumping, skiing or white-water rafting, make sure your policy includes cover for this.
+We know that backpackers tend to be a little more adventurous than most holidaymakers, so if you are planning on partaking in potentially dangerous sports such as bungee jumping, white-water rafting, skiing or other winter sports, make sure your policy includes cover for this.

-Your insurer is unlikely to fork out for your medical treatment for an illness that could have been avoided with a vaccine.
-Check with your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations.
+Your insurer is unlikely to fork out for your medical treatment for an illness that could have been avoided with the correct vaccine.
+Check with your health professional at least 8 weeks before your trip to check whether you need any vaccinations.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.